Python Constructs & Modules

 Constructs operate within strict hierarchical boundaries.
 Every resource inherits a parent scope and a unique logical ID.
 The framework uses this hierarchy to compute resource addresses and prevent naming collisions.

 Dependency resolution relies on explicit references.
-Passing a construct output to another construct creates a directed edge in the DAG.
+Passing a construct output to another construct's input creates a directed edge in the DAG.
 The framework computes the apply order automatically.

 Structuring Reusable Modules with Python 3.9+ Typing

 Reusable modules require strict input contracts.
 Python 3.9+ typing primitives prevent schema mismatches during synthesis.
-You must define configuration boundaries before instantiating cloud resources.
+Define configuration boundaries before instantiating cloud resources.

 Enforcing Type Safety with typing & dataclasses